javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 }
 ```

-- Values passed to a function as parameters are copied to its local variables.
+- Values passed to a function as arguments are copied to its parameters and used in functions body.
 - A function may access outer variables.
 But it works only from inside out.
 The code outside of the function doesn't see its local variables.
 - A function can return a value.
 If it doesn't, then its result is `undefined`.